matsengrp/vampire-analysis-1/README.md

 To make the figures in the paper, download results files from <https://zenodo.org/record/2619576#.XKElTrfYphE> and place in an `input` directory in the root of this repository.
 Make an `output` directory as well.

 Then run these notebooks in the `vampire` conda environment built as described in the main vampire repository.
-You will also need to execute:
+You will also need to execute jupyter as follows:

     conda install jupyter
     conda install -c r r-irkernel

+as well as install the R packages `cowplot`, `latex2exp`, and `reshape2`.

 ## Reproducing results

-The results for this paper took quite considerable computing power.
+The results for this paper took quite considerable computing power, and require a compute cluster.
-Things are run in parallel with the `-j` flag to scons.
-To reproduce them you will either need a truly massive computer or figure out how to do cluster submission.
-For the latter, everything is set up to use SLURM, but if you have a different queuing system you will need to sort it out on your own.
+As described in the main vampire repository, you will need to modify the `execute.py` script to work for your cluster in order to do the computation.

 ### Comparative analyses